UPDATED MAY 5, 2022

 Unfortunately, if you’re an independent or dependent contractor, the non-compete in your contract may not be illegal since the ESA only applies to employees.
 Contractors need to seek legal advice to determine if they are legally bound by non-competes, or if they are actually employees for legal purposes who could be re-classified and, therefore, entitled to various legal protections under the ESA.

 Be sure to ask your clients for all employment agreements and policies prior to giving legal advice on hiring and firing to determine if there are illegal non-competes in existence.
 Furthermore, advise your employer clients to ask you to review all such documents as soon as possible in case they are relied upon without first seeking your advice.
 In addition, if you were the one who drafted documents containing a non-compete (especially if it was on or after October 25, 2021), quickly advise your client, in writing, of the change to the law and what steps they need to take to avoid liability and to protect their business.

-Finally, avoid making a non-compete part of a settlement or severance package.
+Finally, unless the employee in question is exempt from the prohibition, avoid making a non-compete part of a settlement or severance package.

 If you are an employee or employer, I can help you with any contract-related or other workplace issue.
 I have more than 25 years’ experience as an employment lawyer with satisfied, repeat clients.